opencomputeproject/onie/docs/developers/contributing.rst

 Patching U-Boot
 ^^^^^^^^^^^^^^^

-Now I will admit using stgit is a little confusing at first.
+Using ``stgit`` can be a little confusing at first.
 Here is the basic work flow when building ONIE:

-When compiling U-Boot (see build-config/make/u-boot.make for details) the 'u-boot-patch' target does the following:
+When compiling U-Boot (see ``build-config/make/u-boot.make`` for details) the ``u-boot-patch`` target does the following:

-1. untars the base upstream u-boot source
+1. Untars the base upstream U-Boot source.

-2. applies the core ONIE u-boot patch stack
+2. Applies the core ONIE U-Boot patch stack.

-3. applies the machine specific u-boot patch stack
+3. Applies the machine-specific U-Boot patch stack.

 You can try this out yourself, like this::